mmtdgn/enum-dictionary/README.md

 # Custom Enum Dictionary
 Custom Enum Dictionary that allow you declare your own dictionary to manage your data.

+## Explanation
+This is the Generic Class list containing the Enum key and its values.
+It's serializable and provides a better UX to manage data.
+Returns values with the given enum key.
+So, it works similarly to Dictionary and I call it `custom enum dictionary`.

+## Benefits
+- Serializable dictionary
+- No need to cast to integers with this tool.
+We can store integer data with enum-dictionary.
+It also allows different enum keys to be equal to the same integer value. (normally C# not allows that)
+- There are 2 return value types. can be increased
+- Dictionary length updates itself by enum length.
+'Add' and 'Remove' are not allowed.
+Each enum value is automatically serialized

 <b>Reorderable Serialized Enum Dictionary</b><br>
 <img src="/.github/screenshots/I2.png">

 ## Usage
 1. Only one dictionary usage
   a.
 Define your own enum
   b.
-Inherit any Dictionary class from under `Enum Dictionary` class into your own class.
+Inherit from the 'EnumDictionary' abstract class into your own class by declaring Dictionary value types. (look at examples)
-  c.
-Or define your Dictionary, Create an `abstract class` and inherit by `EDictInitiliazer` class and declare your value types.(Look at examples)
-  d.
-Inherit this base class to any desired class.
-Dictionary defined and serialized by base class. (it is also derived from monobehaviour)
   e.
 Set your data from Inspector and it's ready to use.
 2. Multi-Conditional usage
   a.
 Define your own enum
   b.
 Create an `Interface` and define `EnumDictionaryBase` list property
   c.
-Implement any other class.
-For auto serialization by enum length.
-Call `RecOrder()` extension at `OnValidate()`
+Implement it to your own class.
+For auto serialization by enum length, Call `ReOrder()` extension at `OnValidate()`
   d.
 Set your data from Inspector and it's ready to use

 3. (!)
 If add a new state to your enum, its updates itself by enum length

 ### Beware!
   Enum integer values must be default (0,1,2....)
-  No need for integer casting with this tool.
-Declare your one of values as integer also different enum keys can equal the same integer(and other types) dictionary value

 ## Enum Dictionary Base Variables
 | Name            | Description                                          |